 Instantly I began using this almost everywhere we would go; play dates, extended family dinners, holiday parties, birthday parties, etc. I would, and still do, instruct my kids to use their manners, thank the hosts, think of a compliment, and to respect other people’s houses and toys.
 I always make it clear that it is an honor to be invited.
 If we behave we often are invited back.
 But if not, then we risk never being invited again.

 I even use this technique when going to the grocery store and running other errands.
 Each place we go has slightly different rules, but I believe it is important to begin trying to guide my children on what is acceptable in these settings.

-By telling them ahead of time, it allowed them to prepare for the setting without already being distracted.
+By telling them ahead of time, it allows them to prepare for the setting without already being distracted.
 An example is at the playground – If I wait until we arrive to tell them to please stay with me, they are probably already running towards the monkey bars without ever hearing anything I just said.
-But, by telling them in the car on the way there what was acceptable and not, they walked onto the playground knowing exactly how to behave.
+But, by telling them in the car on the way there what is acceptable and not, they can walk onto the playground knowing exactly how to behave.